 - Hire hourly moving help to take care of the heavy lifting and stuff you don’t want to do.

 - Expect some hiccups, have a sense of humor, and keep moving forward.

 Of course, we could go on forever when it comes to questions and tips about moving.
 However, in the interest of helping you get moving, we’ll let you go ahead and get started.
 But if you’ve got a specific question you don’t see listed here, use the comment section to share it below, and we’ll do our best to get you an answer.
 Or if it’s a question about moving with portable containers, visit PODS FAQs or give us a call at 877-350-7637.

-Liz Taylor is a freelance writer who keeps up with moving and storage trends while editing the PODS Containing the Chaos blog.
+Liz Taylor is a freelance writer who keeps up with moving and storage trends while editing the PODS Blog.